tegola-hubs/tegola-hubs.github.com/allanton/index.md

 Although they managed to get a signal to the Allanton community, it was very weak.

-Fortunately, Anne and Hew had also followed up the possibility of a church in Cambusnethan and had identified the [Coltness Memorial Church] in Cambusnethan.
-Better still, the church was in an area served by Virgin Cable where speeds of 100Mb/s might be available!
+Fortunately, Anne and Hew had also followed up the possibility of a church in Cambusnethan and had identified the [Coltness Memorial Church] in Cambusnethan, whose steeple is clearly visible from most of the area.
+Better still, the church was in an area served by Virgin Media where speeds of 100Mb/s might be available!

 In September, or thereabouts, Will and Peter met up with Anne and Hew to look at the church.
 The minister, the Reverend Graham Raeburn, was